How To Fix “1m sub-circuit board is not installed” Error on VBA and MyBoy

 Steps on how to fix 1m sub-circuit board is not installed error

-Fixing “1m sub-circuit board is not installed” error is incredibly easy and straightforward, although not all, many emulators have the feature to fix this issue.
+Fixing 1m sub-circuit board is not installed error is straightforward, although not all many emulators have the feature to fix this issue.
 The fix is merely changing the save type from Flash 64kb to Flash 128kb.

 Fix 1m sub-circuit board change save type 128k